ultimatedeath11/csc-200/README.md

 ##Projects:
 1. GeoQuiz
-    *A simple easy to go over app that quizes the user on their knowledge of common Geography
+    *A simple easy to go over app that quizes the user on their knowledge of common Geography 5.It Implamenting a system to grade the user based on their input